calamari99/TwentyFourSeven/README.md

 ### Stage 1:
 ##### User Stories:
-- as a User, should be able to create a person
 - as a User, should be able to create a master task
+- as a User, should be able to input a master task's name
 - as a User, should be able to create a subTask under a master task
+- as a User, should be able to input a sub task's name
+- as a User, should be able to create a person
-- as a User, should be able to add a person to a task
+- as a User, should be able to add a person to a sub task

 ### Stage 2: